ssutee/wizard-bridge-evm-Solidity/README.md

 # wizard-bridge-evm-Solidity
-Wizard Bridge EVM | Fact Protocol Interface (Proof of Signed)
+Wizard Bridge EVM | Fact Protocol Interface (Proof of Message)

 This is what we doing.
 It is a unique ERC-20 bridge that supports all EVM Chains.
 It works similarly to WrappedToken, but with the special ability it can receive and cross networks correctly.
 I call this project "Wizard Bridge EVM | Fact Protocol Interface : (Proof of Message)"